slexisvn/query_engine/docs/01-frontend/06-recursive-descent-parser.md

 Genuinely reserved words behave as you would expect:

 ```
-SELECT SELECT FROM T  -> Parse error at position 7: Unexpected token SELECT (SELECT)
+SELECT SELECT FROM T  -> Parse error at line 1, column 8: Unexpected token SELECT (SELECT)
-SELECT WHERE FROM T   -> Parse error at position 7: Unexpected token WHERE (WHERE)
+SELECT WHERE FROM T   -> Parse error at line 1, column 8: Unexpected token WHERE (WHERE)
 ```

 ## Statements